 Why do you need a hot swappable drive bay case?

 More and more drives

-More hard drives means more wiring
+More hard drives mean more wiring

 Adding more individual digital storage drives also means adding more and more wiring to the home computing set-up, both for the power requirements and for the data connection to the computer.
 This can get messy very quickly and can be a nightmare to keep organised.
-In addition, computers have a limited number of data ports, so adding more individual external drives usually means either fumbling around at the back of the computer unplugging and plugging in the correct data connections for different hard drives, or using a separate data connection hub, which can mean another power supply and yet more wiring!
+Computers also have a limited number of data ports, so adding more individual external drives usually means either fumbling around at the back of the computer unplugging and plugging in the correct data connections for different hard drives, or using a separate data connection hub, which can mean another power supply and yet more wiring!